St Mary & St Giles Church, Stony Stratford: Architecture and fittings

 The church is a Grade II* listed building.

 Organ

 The first record of an organ in the church is from 1812 when an instrument by Henry Lincoln was installed.
 This was later modified by Stringer around 1890 and Kirkland in 1902.

 Following a small fire and destruction of the previous organ, the present organ arrived in 1967 when it was installed by Starmer Shaw of Northampton.
 This instrument is originally by ‘Father’ Henry Willis with additional pipe work and a new three manual console provided by Henry Willis III.
 It was restored in stages with restoration completed in 2016, and is currently in the care of Harrison & Harrison who hold the tuning and maintenance contract.
 This instrument previously stood in St George's Church, Edinburgh, until that church's closure.
 A specification can be found on the National Pipe Organ Register.

-Grounds

-Amongst the epitaphs to be found in St. Giles's churchyard.
-At each end of the family vault of the late William Boyes, may be seen flat gravestones to the memory of Mark Boyes and Elizabeth Boyes, who died in 1712, and these were brought from the old church yard of St. Mary Magdalene, where the bodies where buried.